 The fund only pays what you have not yet collected for actual or compensatory damages.
 The Fund has a maximum cap based on the contractor’s Division.
 Claims against a Division 1 contractor have a maximum of $50,000 per claim, or $500,000 per contractor.
 For claims against a Division 2 contractor, the caps are $15,000 per claim and $150,000, per contractor.
 Contractor cap is for the lifetime of the contractor.

-Who is not Eligible to Recover?
+Who is not Eligible to the Florida Construction Industry Recovery Fund?

 - The contract was executed and the violation occurred before July 1, 1993;